The Common Program of the People's Republic of China 1949-1954

 As a process that could be influenced by gender, women's liberation seldom focused on emancipation from male dominance solely based on gender.
 Instead, it usually advocated challenging male authority when it was linked to class oppression.
 In the social classes and sectors where the concept of women's liberation was relevant, it was not meant to be divisive.
 Its aim was to address men from non-revolutionary classes, those who were not considered part of the ranks of the "renmin," the People.

-The opportunities of women after a divorce are very limited.
-They have to hope that their own family will adopt her.
-There are barely alternatives, all nunneries and brothels are closed, and to live as a concubine is also impossible.
+The opportunities of women after a divorce were very limited.
+They had to hope that their own family will adopt her.
+There were barely alternatives, all nunneries and brothels were closed, and to live as a concubine was also impossible.

-Immediately after the proclamation of the People's Republic of China, the government starts a campaign to close all brothels in China.
-This operation starts in Beijing in October 1949 and ends in January 1950, but in some cities the brothels close in 1952 (Xi’an, Qingdao, and Wuhan).
-In Shanghai, there are still brothels until 1958.
+Immediately after the proclamation of the People's Republic of China, the government started a campaign to close all brothels in China.
+This operation started in Beijing in October 1949 and ends in January 1950, but in some cities the brothels closed in 1952 (Xi’an, Qingdao, and Wuhan).
+In Shanghai, there were still operative until 1958.
 "In October 1949, the number of brothels in Shanghai was 525; by the end of 1950 it was 156 and by the end of the Campaign to Suppress counterrevolutionaries in November 1951 it was seventy-two.
 Similar tactics in Tianjin were successful in reducing the number of brothels by 213 by January 1950."

-Prostitutes are seen as both agents and victims of a broader social disorder.
-The prostitutes are sent to little detention center to be re-educated.
-They are put under medical supervision and have to learn a profession in order to support themselves and are organized into study sessions, of which the most important goal was to install a sense of class consciousness.
-After their release, they are still under supervision.
+Prostitutes were seen as both agents and victims of a broader social disorder.
+The prostitutes were sent to little detention center to be re-educated.
+They were put under medical supervision and had to learn a profession in order to support themselves and were organized into study sessions, of which the most important goal was to install a sense of class consciousness.
+After their release, they were still under supervision.

 Luo Ruiqing, the minister of public security, states: "Beijing is one of the very first cities to carry out reeducation.
 We have gained a great deal of experience through the processes of interning and dealing with the reeducatees, material preparation, and the like.
 We must summarize all of these facts ... so that cities currently undergoing the takeover process and those about to do so can absorb lessons from that experience and carry out their work more effectively."

-Not all of them wanted to change their way of living "…interned prostitutes resisted government control, they did so because “they had suffered years of exploitation and oppression,” and thus “they were terrified, suspicious, and mistrustful."
+Not everyone was eager to alter their lifestyle.
+Interned prostitutes resisted government control due to their years of exploitation and oppression, which left them feeling terrified, suspicious, and mistrustful.
 The majority of prostitutes, even after undergoing "reform," were relocated to farms and distant provinces, unless claimed by family and returned home.
 In practice, they were permanently marked with a stigma.
 This label would remain with them for the rest of their lives, making it exceedingly challenging for them to reintegrate into social life.
 The thought reformers have to make a clear distinction in the nature, causes, and resolution of each type of resistance.
 See Article 17 .

 Indulgence in love and sex was seen as perilous individualism.
 In 1949, the General Administration of Press and Publication published the indictment of The Self-Control of Sexual Urges, it stated: "… the state has long since promulgated the Marriage Law, bringing them enormous happiness.
 Thus mere sexual desire is not the most important problem for young people living during the era of Mao Zedong.
 If they need to know physiological and hygienic information, there are a large number of scientific…books already published. (sexually tinted) Books like this are not necessary today, and their content is unsuitable."